As lockdowns ease, some countries report new infection peaks

 ROME (AP) — While millions of people took advantage of easing coronavirus lockdowns to enjoy spring weather, some of the world’s most populous countries reported worrisome new peaks in infections Sunday, including India, which saw its biggest single-day jump yet.

-India, second in population only to China, reported more than 2,600 new infections.
-And in Russia, new coronavirus cases exceeded 10,000 for the first time.
+Second in population only to China, India reported more than 2,600 new infections.
+In Russia, new cases exceeded 10,000 for the first time.
 The confirmed death toll in Britain climbed near that of Italy, the epicenter of Europe’s outbreak, even though the U.K. population is younger than Italy’s and Britain had more time to prepare before the pandemic hit.

 The United States continues to see tens of thousands of new infections each day, with more than 1,400 new deaths reported Saturday.

-Health experts warn that a second wave of infections could hit unless testing is expanded dramatically after lockdowns are eased.
-But pressure to reopen economies keeps building after the weeks-long shutdown of businesses worldwide plunged the global economy into its deepest slump since the 1930s and wiped out millions of jobs.
+Health experts warn that a second wave of infections could hit unless testing is expanded dramatically once the lockdowns are relaxed.
+But pressure to reopen keeps building after the weeks-long shutdown of businesses worldwide plunged the global economy into its deepest slump since the 1930s and wiped out millions of jobs.

-China, which reported only two new cases, has seen a surge in visitors to newly reopened tourist spots after domestic travel restrictions were relaxed ahead of a five-day holiday that runs through Tuesday.

 In Spain, many ventured outside for the first time since the country’s lockdown began March 14, but social distancing rules remained in place.
 Masks are mandatory starting Monday on public transit.

-“There is highly probability that we will see new outbreaks,” said Spanish health expert Fernando Simón.
-“That is what we must be prepared for and keep in mind over the following months.”

-In Britain, Prime Minister Boris Johnson is under pressure to reveal how the country will lift the lockdown that began March 23.
+In Britain, Prime Minister Boris Johnson is under pressure to reveal how the country will lift its lockdown.
 The restrictions are due to last through Thursday, but with hundreds of deaths still being reported daily — twice as many recently as Italy or Spain — it’s unclear how the country can safely loosen the restrictions.

 The 55-year-old Johnson, who spent three nights in intensive care while being treated for COVID-19, told The Sun newspaper that he knew his doctors were preparing for the worst.